 Our obligations, and those of our suppliers, are to take reasonable skill and care to provide the services or facilities that form part of your booking with us.
 Please note it is your responsibility to show that reasonable skill and care has not been used if you wish to make a claim against us.
 In addition, we will only be responsible for what our employees, agents and suppliers do or do not do if they were at the time acting within the course of their employment (for employees) or carrying out work we had asked them to do (for agents and suppliers).

-We will at all times endeavour to appoint reputable suppliers.
+We will always endeavour to appoint reputable suppliers.
 The terms and conditions of hotels and other providers will be applicable and are expressly incorporated into the contract.
 These may limit or exclude a supplier’s liability, in which case our liability to you for any performance failure by such a supplier will be limited or excluded to the same extent.